rasikaphutane/rasikaphutane/Readme.md

 - 💬 Chat interface that actually works
 - 🔍 Smart query understanding

-**Why it's cool:** You can ask it business questions in normal English and it gives you smart answers!
+**Why it's cool:** You can ask it business questions, and it provides you with intelligent answers, helping burnout employees deal with recurrent questions!

 <a href="https://github.com/rasikaphutane/business-query-bot">
 <img src="https://img.shields.io/badge/🚀_Check_It_Out-4ECDC4?style=for-the-badge&logoColor=white"/>